Cambodia: MEF & MIFA Debt Fund-04

 Project Overview

-IFC, in collaboration with the german development bank Kreditanstalt für Wiederaufbau (KfW) and the Development Bank of Austria (OeEB), created a global Microfinance Enhancement Facility (MEF) in 2009 to support microfinance institutions worldwide that may face funding shortfalls during periods of unprecedented financial stress.
+IFC, in collaboration with the German development bank Kreditanstalt für Wiederaufbau (KfW) and the Development Bank of Austria (OeEB), created a global Microfinance Enhancement Facility (MEF) in 2009 to support microfinance institutions worldwide that may face funding shortfalls during periods of unprecedented financial stress.
 At the time of investment, IFC aimed to support over 100 microfinance institutions operating in more than 30 countries, including over 20 IDA countries.

 In 2010, IFC established the Microfinance Initiative for Asia Debt Fund (MIFA), also with KfW and OeEB, to increase access to finance for micro-borrowers and low-income households across East Asia, South Asia, and Central Asia.
 The facility aimed to offer market-based debt financing, with an emphasis on local currency and longer-term financing, to microfinance institutions (MFIs), particularly those that are smaller or less developed.